bijoy-chandra/Cyber-Attack-Detection-Visualisation-using-Splunk-SIEM/README.md

 ## Overview of the project

-In this project i setup a DVWA server in kali inux machine and another kali linux machine for attacking purposes.
+In this project i setup a DVWA server in kali linux machine and another kali linux machine for attacking purposes.
 My splunk server hosted on windows 11.
 Here is a diagram of my project:

 <img width="756" height="559" alt="image" src="https://github.com/user-attachments/assets/eb8640ae-865b-4fcf-8210-17921da617e9" />